 * U.S. crude inventories down, but gasoline stocks rise -API

-* Investment into oil and gas industry remains low -Bernstein (Adds U.S. gasoline inventories to paragraph 1, comment in paragraph 11; updates prices)
+* Investment into oil and gas industry remains low -Bernstein (Updates prices)

 SINGAPORE, Aug 23 (Reuters) - Oil prices fell on Wednesday, weighed down by concerns of oversupply as Libyan output improves and as U.S. gasoline inventories rose despite the peak summer driving season.

 Libya's Sharara oil field, the country's largest, was gradually restarting on Tuesday after a shutdown, although instability in the country means that output there could be volatile, traders said.

 Libya's rising output is a headache for the Organization of the Petroleum Exporting Countries (OPEC), which together with non-OPEC producers including Russia has pledged to hold back around 1.8 million bpd of supplies between January this year and March 2018 to tighten supplies.

-However, OPEC has so far fallen short off its pledge, in part due to Libya's strong output.
+However, OPEC has so far fallen short of its pledge, in part due to Libya's strong output.
 The OPEC-member has been exempt from cuts.